The Reality of Rehabilitation: Why 3 Months Are Not Enough

 - Mar 24

-- 3 min read
+- 4 min read

 The Neurochemical Storm: What is Detoxification, Really?

 Clinically, detoxification is the medical process where the body eliminates the substance.
-More importantly, it is the period where the brain attempts to restore its neurochemical balance.
+More importantly, it is the period when the brain attempts to restore its neurochemical balance.
 During active use, key neurotransmitters undergo drastic alterations:

 Dopamine: The neurotransmitter of pleasure and motivation.